 In recent years, surveys have shown that the generation of Germans born after the fall of the Berlin Wall have less interest in the United States as compared to the post-WWII generations.
 For many younger people, the United States is no longer a strong partner of Germany, but rather working against it.
 Through the Carl Duisberg Fellowship for Future German Transatlanticists, the ACG aims to strengthen the transatlantic partnership with the next generation of Germans.

-This Fellowship will offer young German professionals the opportunity to spend three months working with the ACG in New York City, while learning about the importance of the transatlantic relationship with the goal of helping ensure the relationship endures for future generations.
+This Fellowship will offer young German professionals the opportunity to spend two months working with the ACG in New York City, while learning about the importance of the transatlantic relationship with the goal of helping ensure the relationship endures for future generations.

 The fellow will work with program officers of the ACG to contribute to the organization’s regular program activities while conducting research on topics related to the mission of the ACG and the German-American partnership.
 During their stay in New York City, fellows should address one of the following areas: globalization; immigration and integration; foreign and security policy; agricultural, environmental, and urban policy; and technology and innovation.